akshayprasad/angularJs-Directives/README.md

   <b>3).</b> &attr:The & symbol is used to to call an expression on the parent scope from the isolated scope.

-## restrict:<br/>
+## restrict:
-- Used to define the type of the directive to be used
+- Used to define the type of the directive to be used<br/>
   <b>1. </b> A : Attribute
   <b>2. </b> C : Class
   <b>3. </b> E : Element